Oregon St. offense keeps humming in 12-2 win over Miss. St.

 Oregon State won the first of two straight national titles in 2006 after losing its first game in Omaha.
 The only other team since then to make it to the finals after a loss in its opener was the 2010 South Carolina championship team.

-The Beavers’ offensive tear continued against a Mississippi State that came into the game having allowed just two runs in 18 innings.
+The Beavers continued their offensive tear against a Mississippi State that came into the game having allowed just two runs in 18 innings.

 Oregon State is batting .377 and averaging 10.8 runs in Omaha after collecting 15 hits and scoring in double digits for the third time in four games.